GIScience/ohsome-api/README.md

     * if no type is given, all three are used
 * keys
     * 0...n keys can be used
+    * if keys is null or empty, no key will be used (and values must also be null or empty)
 * values
     * 0...n values can be used, where n <= keys.length and values(n) must refer to keys(n)
+    * if values is null or empty, no value will be used
 * userids
     * 0...n userids can be given
     * if userids is empty in .../groupBy/user then all affected users are used